-I remember having star-shaped glow in the dark stickers on my bedroom ceiling when I was young.
-I remember laying in bed at night just staring at them, wide-eyed.
+I remember having glow in the dark star stickers on my bedroom ceiling when I was young.
+I remember laying in bed at night just staring at their glow, wide-eyed late into the night.
 I would keep still under the sheets waiting.
-Then, after a few moments, I would be enveloped by this feeling of awe and excitement all at the same time.
-The same one I would feel whenever I would stay out at night many childhood summer nights ago in the countryside.
+The awe I felt while watching these glowing stars twinkle would be the same feeling I would have when I stayed out at night in the countryside as a child.

-My chest would well up with joy and wonder at the night sky.
-I couldn’t help but marvel at what’s painted above me.
-Sometimes, I would wish for a shooting star to cut across the dark expanse so I can make a wish.
+Staring, my chest would swell up with joy and wonder at the night sky.
+I couldn’t help but marvel at what was presented above me.
+Sometimes, I would wish for a shooting star to cut across the darkness of my ceiling so I could make a wish.

 I know.
 I was a quirky kid.
 Wishing for a wish.

-I can recall the day when I first found out about these luminous stickers.
-I got them as a Christmas present from my folks.
+I fondly remember the day when I first found out about these luminous stickers.
+I got them as a Christmas present from my parents.
 They knew how fascinated I was by all things outer space.
-Oh, how excited I was!
+Opening the presents on Christmas morning brought me such joy!
 To bring the stars indoors, in my bedroom, for me to enjoy whenever I want.
 It was a dream!

-My parents left me to it to arrange the stickers into constellations, other galaxies, sometimes even into hidden messages on my walls and ceiling.
+My parents let me arrange the stickers into constellations, galaxies, even into hidden messages on my walls and ceiling.
 It felt like I was creating my own little world (and I guess I was).
-Sometimes, I would even imagine myself a space explorer, going where no man has gone before.
+Sometimes, I would even imagine myself as a space explorer, going where no man has gone before.

-Thank heavens for the geniuses who invented these glow in the dark stickers.
+Thank heavens for those geniuses who invented these glow in the dark stickers.

-I guess now that I’m older, I get to realize how precious those opportunities were; the chances I got to experience the magic of staring up in space and feeling as though there are a million eyes looking back.
+I guess now that I’m older, I realize how precious those opportunities were; the chance of experiencing the magic of staring up in space and feeling as though there are a million sparkling eyes looking back.
 Some even winking at me as if to say I’ll be alright, and that the future is bright.

-Don’t get me wrong.
-Even back then I knew how special it was to have that fantastic, stellar view.
-What I’m saying is my appreciation has grown even more now that I, we, don’t get to see it as often as we’d like.
+Don’t get me wrong, even back then I knew how special it was to have that fantastic, stellar view.
+My appreciation has grown even more now that I don’t get to see it as often as I’d like.